 - Robust spadefoot toad

-Smaller frog species such as leopard frogs, pickerel frogs, or gray tree frogs do eat snakes because they are not large enough to overpower to swallow the majority of snake species.
+Smaller frog species such as gray tree frogs do eat snakes because they are not large enough to overpower or swallow the majority of snake species.
 Instead, these frogs are very often eaten by snakes.

 Bullfrogs Eat Snakes